Reward

 I picked her up and set her free

-between birch and willow tree:
+Between birch and willow tree:

 "Neatly weave your web now

-here from bough to bough.
+Here from bough to bough.

 Let the morning it bedew

-and be a mirror for sky's blue.
+As a mirror for skies so blue.

-May the beams of the moon
+Until the beams of the moon

-harp on it their silvery tune.
+Play on it their silvery tune.

 When my heart sets out to brood,

-I shall impearl my changing mood
+I shall transcend my changing mood

-with the treasures from your hoard
+With the treasures from your hoard

-and bless you for my rich reward."
+And bless you for my rich reward."